nishantrayan/nishantrayan.github.io/_posts/2019-01-21-learnings-wedding.md

 Planning process is the unsexy part of all weddings.
 It required  long arguments, long and very long emails and finally compromises (lots of them).
 My wife and I agreed early on that we **had** to have a wedding planner.
 The motivation was mostly based on time constraints.
 We both had important career changing roads ahead of us and were nervous about the time and the energy to plan a large event mostly because we *never* planned an event for more that 2 people in our lives as a couple.

+# The Planner
+When we embarked on our mission to find the perfect wedding planner our job description was literally: Someone who does everything for us and all we needed to do was show up at the wedding.
+We couldn't have been further off from reality.
+We hired a planner who helped us a lot and probably more than we knew to give credit for but we did not expect the influx of information (mostly through emails) and amount of the cognitive load it would have on both of us.
+There were many long emails with references to other long emails which did not match the subject and written in **RED**.